garyng/LabBookingSystem/readme.md

 ﻿# Lab Booking System
 A simple lab booking system implemented in C++.

+# Building
+The `Visual Studio 2017` project file is located under `src/`.
+Open it with Visual Studio and build with either `Debug-Static` or `Release-Static` configuration.
+The compiled binaries, along with some others files will be copied to the `bin/` folder.

 # Libraries
 [ImGui](https://github.com/ocornut/imgui): Bloat-free Immediate Mode Graphical User interface for C++ with minimal dependencies